 A court approved a class-action suit on Sunday against IDI Insurance for offering a free tire-changing service to women only.

-- Sexism at the Olympics is a gift to the feminist struggle
+- Sexism at the Olympics Is a Gift to Feminism

 Lod District Court Judge Ofer Grosskopf accepted the plaintiff’s claim that this practice is discriminatory, since women receive the service free as part of their comprehensive car insurance policies, while men have to pay an extra 80 shekels ($21) for it.
 IDI runs two insurance programs: Direct Insurance and 9,000,000.